 - The COVID-19 pandemic will lead to a wave of disputes as to which party bears the risks of non-performance.
 As this article seeks to show, there are some key principles which will help commercial parties assess the likely outcome of those disputes but as ever there are arguments both to widen and to narrow the relevant doctrines, and points of uncertainty in the case law. - And if force majeure, frustration and illegality do not suspend or end the contract, then thoughts will turn to other effects.
-Most obviously, where the contract includes such a clause: whether there been a material adverse change (as to which, see further 3VB's finance column: Is Coronavirus a Material Adverse Change?); but also whether there has been an insolvency event or breach of an earnings covenant triggering termination or other effects; and whether there has been a material or repudiatory breach entitling termination under the contract or at common law.
+Most obviously, where the contract includes such a clause: whether there been a material adverse change (as in Travelport) or whether there has been an insolvency event or breach of an earnings covenant triggering termination or other effects; and whether there has been a material or repudiatory breach entitling termination under the contract or at common law.
 But such points go beyond the scope of this article.